Frontend Architecture for a Multi-Product Platform

 Results

-Adoption: Unified design language across internal products — 4 migrated to the new stack, 5 in pipeline at handover.
+Adoption: Unified stack across internal products – 4 migrated, 5 in pipeline at handover.

 Velocity: New features shipped ~3x faster once teams adopted the shared component library and API tooling.

-Quality: Hard-to-trace bugs became same-day fixes after implementing type-safe API clients with Zod validation on all endpoints.
+Quality: Hard-to-trace integration bugs became same-day fixes after type-safe API clients with Zod validation landed across all endpoints.

 Onboarding: Developer ramp-up dropped from weeks to days – same stack, same patterns across all products.

-Reusability: New applications inherited the full component library from day one — no rebuilding common patterns.
+Reusability: New applications inherited the full component library and tooling from day one.

 Learnings